-AI Liability Directive
+Al Liability Directive

-Last updated: 24 August 2023
+Last updated: 15 January 2024

-On 28 September 2022, the European Commission (EC) proposed an AI Liability Directive ("AILD") on adapting non-contractual civil liability rules to artificial intelligence (AI).
-This seeks to address challenges faced by victims of AI-related damage to make claims and receive compensation, and will interact with Member States' fault-based liability regimes.
-The AILD is intended to complement the EU's AI Act, which is also still being debated by the European Parliament, Commission and Council, with the aim of being finalised and voted in at the start of 2024.
+On 28 September 2022, the European Commission (EC) proposed an Al Liability Directive ("AlLD") on adapting non-contractual civil liability rules to artificial intelligence (Al).
+This seeks to address challenges faced by victims of Al-related damage to make claims and receive compensation, and will interact with Member States' fault-based liability regimes.
+The AlLD is intended to complement the EU's Al Act, both of which are currently being debated by the European Parliament, Commission and Council, with the aim of being finalised and voted in at the start of 2024.